At a Glance

 Lindenwood University has been continuously accredited by the Higher Learning Commission (HLC) since 1921.
 Take advantage of curriculum accredited by the Commission on Institution of Higher Education and the Missouri Department of Elementary and Secondary Education.

-To effectively apply school leadership in education, you need a holistic master’s in school administration degree that prepares you for all types of academic environments.
+To effectively apply school leadership in education, you need a holistic school administration degree that prepares you for all types of academic environments – navigating everything from school budgets and improvement of student test scores and much more.
 Courses can teach you how to channel your passion for education and natural leadership abilities into administrative roles that result in dramatic school improvement.
-Our online master’s in school administrator degree courses include:
+Our online master’s in school administration degree courses include:

 - Foundations of Education Administration